-On a recent visit to Bangalore, I came across a very unique and interesting challenge – the #YesChallenge that is part of the #YesMom Movement.
+On a recent visit to Bangalore, I came across a very unique and interesting challenge – the #YesChallenge that is part of the #YesMom Movement and a good parenting tip too.
 Yes, this piqued my interest too and I’m amazed to see my sister following this challenge.
 She showed me a video and I must admit that it was quite impressive and exciting.

 So, let me tell you something about this challenge.
 And, you can also try to implement or follow this challenge too.
 In this challenge, you just have to use the word “yes” and will have to refrain from using the word “no” when communicating with your child.